 What is this?

 We are required by law to provide you with information on how we use your data.
-There is a highly detailed privacy notice available here on our website, but this simplified notice is provided for clarity.
+There is a highly detailed privacy notice available from our website here, but this simplified notice is provided for clarity.
 This notice was last updated October 2021.

 Who are we?